Abdulhadi al-Khawaja

-Al-Khawaja is a member of the advisory board of the Damascus Center for Human Rights Studies and also an expert adviser for and member of the coordinating committee of The Arab Group for Monitoring Media Performance monitoring the media in Bahrain and six other Arab countries.
-Al-Khawaja was part of Amnesty International's fact-finding mission in Iraq, and has been a researcher and project consultant for Amnesty and other international organizations.
-His human rights campaigning activities have been acknowledged by the International Conference of Human Rights Defenders in Dublin, and he was named by the Arab Program for Human Rights Defenders as its Regional Activist of 2005.
+Al-Khawaja is a member of the advisory board of the Damascus Center for Human Rights Studies and also an expert adviser for and member of the coordinating committee of the Arab Group for Monitoring Media Performance monitoring the media in Bahrain and six other Arab countries.
+Al-Khawaja was part of an Amnesty International fact-finding mission in Iraq, and has been a researcher and project consultant for Amnesty and other international organizations.
+His human rights campaigning activities have been acknowledged by the International Conference of Human Rights Defenders in Dublin, and the Arab Program for Human Rights Defenders named him as its Regional Activist of 2005.

 Early life

 After finishing high school in Bahrain in 1977, al-Khawaja traveled to the UK to continue his further education.
 In 1979, he took part in student activities in London in reaction to demonstrations and arrests in Bahrain.
 Many students abroad, including al-Khawaja, were denied renewal of their passports and asked to return home.
 In the summer of 1980, after fellow students had been detained and interrogated under torture for their activities in London and his family's house had been ransacked and searched, al-Khawaja, fearing detention if he went back to Bahrain, decided to remain abroad.